michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.

 == Changelog ==

+= 3.0.0b =
+* Changed: All the callback methods to have the prefix of `replyTo`.
+* Changed: All the internal methods to have the prefix of an underscore.
+* Changed: All the variable names used in the code to apply the Alternative PHP Hungarian Notation.
+* Changed: Some of the class names used internally.
+* Changed: ( ***Breaking Change*** ) all the names of array keys to consist of lower case characters and underscores.

 = 2.1.7 =
 * Added: the `enqueueScript()` and the `enqueueStyle()` methods for the post type class.